safesoftware/FMETraining/ServerAuthoring1Basics/Exercise3.md

 <span style="font-family:serif; font-style:italic; font-size:larger">
 By completing this exercise you have learned how to:
 <br>
-<ul><li>Shared a repository in FME Server and tested to ensure it is available to the right users</li>
+<ul><li>Share a repository in FME Server and tested to ensure it is available to the right users</li>
 <li>Schedule a translation in FME Server</li>
 <li>Check the job history to ensure the scheduled translation took place</li></ul>
 </span>